 Abbie Keers tells of Stanley beer bottle attack

-A nine-year-old girl, left scarred after a bottle was thrown at a car she was in, has spoken of the attack.
+A nine-year-old girl left scarred after a glass bottle was thrown at a car she was in has spoken out about the attack.

 Abbie Keers, from east Stanley, County Durham, was a front seat passenger in her grandmother's car when the beer bottle smashed through the side window.